williamhogman/blog/posts/Push-down-automations-in-rust.md

 language that is an exception to this and that is Rust.
 So lets try building it in Rust and if we can manage to properly model everything with its type system.

-From the mathematical definition of a push-down automation we know that there are three different alphabets (essentially enums) involved, one for the values on the stack, one for the state of the machine itself and for the inputs.
+From the mathematical definition of a push-down automaton we know that there are three different alphabets (essentially enums) involved, one for the values on the stack, one for the state of the machine itself and for the inputs.
 Of these, the stack seems the easiest to lets define what